 1. Scheduler

 The scheduler is the core component of the RTOS.
 It is responsible for determining which task is permitted to run, and in which order.
-The scheduler makes sure that all high-priority tasks run without minimal delay.
+The scheduler makes sure that all high-priority tasks run with minimal delay.

 2. Task/Thread Management